January 11, 2020

 - Dr Saussan Khalil, Arabic educator

 Gharib says there is room on the market for different types of tools to get people learning Arabic using a sensory approach.
 But the issue isn’t the ideas, it’s the funding.
-Philanthropists, the business community, need to realise the importance of investing in education that is engaging.
+Philanthropists, the business community, need to realize the importance of investing in education that is engaging.

 Like Wali, Gharib says it's not just children that her products are designed for.
 The Arabicubes have been popular with adult learners, speech therapists and social workers in Syrian refugee camps in Greece.